 If you meet these requirements and want your gifts to be considered made one-half by you and one-half by your spouse, check the "Yes" box on line 12, page 1; complete lines 13 through 17; and have your spouse sign the consent on line 18.

 If you are not married or do not wish to split gifts, skip to Schedule A.

-If you were married to one another for the entire calendar year, check the "Yes" box and skip to line 17.
+If you were married to one another for all of 2004, check the "Yes" box and skip to line 17.
 If you were married for only part of the year, check the "No" box and go to line 16.
+If you were divorced or widowed after you made the gift, you cannot elect to split gifts if you remarried before the end of 2004.

-Check the box that explains the change in your marital status during the year and give the date you were married, divorced, or widowed.
+Check the box that explains the change in your marital status during the year and give the date you were married, divorced, or widowed, or the date the donor spouse died.